Claire Millman Mahl Biography

 Biography

-Mahl began exhibiting in the 1940s starting in New York City, and in 1947 she won the ACA Gallery award for a one-woman exhibition.
-In San Francisco in the 1950s and 1960s she showed at the Key Gallery and the King Ubu Gallery, and in 1963 was given an exhibition at the California Palace of the Legion of Honor.
-In the 1970s she showed at the Green Mountain Gallery, NY 1973; Wilmington Museum Downtown Gallery, Delaware, 1976; Kathryn Markel and Robert Freidus galleries, NY, and the University of Northern Illinois at De Kalb, 1977.
-In 1984 her work was featured by the Rutgers Women Artists Series, New Brunswick, New Jersey, and in 1987 she had her first painting show at the June Kelly Gallery, NY.
-A second show followed in 1988 as did a show at the Sheldon Ross Gallery, Birmingham, Michigan.
-Mahl's work has been featured in numerous group shows including the King Ubu Gallery commemorative exhibition at the Natsoulas-Novelozo Gallery, Davis, California, January, 1989.
-Additional group shows include the Self Portrait: Tangible Consciousness, held at Rutgers University, 1987; Prints by Women Associated American Artists, NY, 1986, and the Inaugural Exhibition, New Museum of Contemporary Art, NY, 1983.
+In San Francisco she exhibited at the Key Gallery and the King Ubu Gallery.
+A solo exhibition of her work was mounted at the California Palace of the Legion of Honor in 1963.
+Mahl exhibited at the Green Mountain Gallery, New York in 1973; Wilmington Museum Downtown Gallery, Delaware in 1976; Kathryn Markel and Robert Freidus galleries, New York, and the University of Northern Illinois at De Kalb in 1977.
+In 1984 her work was featured in the Rutgers Women Artists Series and she had her first painting show at the June Kelly Gallery, New York in 1987.
+Mahl's work has been featured in numerous group shows including the King Ubu Gallery commemorative exhibition at the Natsoulas-Novelozo Gallery, Davis, California in 1989.
+Additional group shows include Self Portrait: Tangible Consciousness, Rutgers University, 1987; Prints by Women, Associated American Artists, New York, 1986, and the Inaugural Exhibition, New Museum of Contemporary Art, New York, 1983.

-Claire Millman Mahl was married twice and can be found listed as Claire Glick and then Claire Moore.
-Claire Millman Mahl Moore died in New York on August 5, 1988
+Claire Millman Mahl was married twice and can be found listed as Claire Glick and Claire Moore.
+Claire Millman Mahl Glick Moore died in New York on August 5, 1988.